Download the PPN National Directory

 As the threat of the lone-actor attacks grows, we must build the capacity of local initiatives to prevent targeted violence and terrorism.

-The McCain Institute is building a national network of interdisciplinary professionals dedicated to addressing targeted and hate-based violence, and its impacts, within the United States.
-This network will both increase the efficacy of locally-based prevention frameworks and programs, and expand referrals to qualified programs throughout the country.
-The architecture and implementation of this network is made possible through funding from the Department of Homeland Security’s Targeted Violence and Terrorism Prevention Grant Program.
+The McCain Institute built a national network of interdisciplinary professionals dedicated to preventing targeted violence, terrorism, and their impacts within the United States.
+This network will both increase the efficacy of locally based prevention frameworks and programs and expand referrals to qualified programs throughout the country.

-- Host intensive workshops that address common design challenges such as how to navigate privacy and ethical obligations, how to manage litigation risks and secure insurance, and how to manage litigation risks and secure insurance, and how to approach threat assessment.
+- Hosted intensive workshops that address common design challenges, such as how to navigate privacy and ethical obligations, how to manage litigation risks and secure insurance, and how to approach threat assessment and management.

-- Develop a framework for program design that features existing resources, relevant considerations, and actionable recommendations for each design decision.
+- Developed a framework for program design that features existing resources, relevant considerations, and actionable recommendations for each design decision.

-- Create an asset map of mental and behavioral health willing to accept targeted violence and terrorism prevention referrals, as well as resources to build capacity in this field.
+- Created a directory of mental and behavioral health clinicians willing to accept targeted violence and terrorism prevention referrals, as well as resources to build capacity in this field.